singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Therefore, using this algorithm to create a model and then trying to understand it is quite tough when the number of features are high.

-> Machine learning models try to find a sweet spot between the overfit and underfit so, that the error rate should be minimized and at the same time, it should be able to predict correctly.
+> Machine learning models try to find a sweet spot between the overfit and underfit so that the error rate should be minimized and at the same time, it should be able to predict correctly.

 ## Predicting using Tree Pruning